arjunmehta/node-georedis/README.md

 #### The `locationSet` Property
 Because javascript doesn't guarantee sorted sets, it makes more sense for the `nearby` method to by default be an `Array`.
-But you can convert this array to an object by simple using the `locationSet` property on the returned `Array`.
+But you can convert this array to an object by simply using the `locationSet` property on the returned `Array`.

 ```javascript
 geo.nearby('Toronto', 5000, options, function(err, locations){